Rifapentine

 Rifapentine, sold under the brand name Priftin, is an antibiotic used in the treatment of tuberculosis.
 In active tuberculosis it is used together with other antituberculosis medications.
 In latent tuberculosis it is typically used with isoniazid.
 It is taken by mouth.

 Common side effects include low neutrophil counts in the blood, elevated liver enzymes, and white blood cells in the urine.
-Serious side effects may include liver problems or Clostridium difficile associated diarrhea.
+Serious side effects may include liver problems or Clostridioides difficile associated diarrhea.
 It is unclear if use during pregnancy is safe.
 Rifapentine is in the rifamycin family of medication and works by blocking DNA-dependent RNA polymerase.